devraven-io/docs/docs/api-monitoring/create-api-monitor.md

 :::

 10. Configure assertions to be executed for asserting the HTTP responses for the API call.
+11. Check **Ignore SSL Errors** if you are running tests against non-production environments using self-signed certificates.
 11. Click **Submit**
 12. A new API monitor is created.